bengrosser/autonomous-video-artist/README.md

     $catkin_make

+5. Source the setup bash

+    $source devel/setup.bash

-5. Run the code
+6. Run the code

     $rosrun turtlebot navigation

-6. To stop the robot just press ctrl+c to break the process
+7. To stop the robot just press ctrl+c to break the process